Sign In / Sign Out

 - Colleges and Schools

 - Map and Locations

-Through coursework and scholarly research students in the BA degree program in women and gender studies gain critical knowledge and a deep understanding of feminist theory and practice.
+Through coursework and scholarly research, students in the women and gender studies program gain critical knowledge and a deeper understanding of feminist theory and practice.
 Students are offered the opportunity to challenge conventional wisdom about gender and explore new ways of viewing the world through the study of:

 Women and Gender Studies (BA)

 A major map outlines the degree’s requirements for graduation.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 The women and gender studies degree program prepares students for many different career opportunities upon graduation.
 Graduates of the program are also well prepared for graduate and law school and have been admitted to prestigious programs.

 Our graduates obtain careers in a wide array of fields, including:

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: